apple/swift-async-algorithms/Guides/CombineLatest.md

 ## Detailed Design

 This function family and the associated family of return types are prime candidates for variadic generics.
-Until that proposal is accepted these will be implemented in terms of two and three base sequence cases.
+Until that proposal is accepted, these will be implemented in terms of two- and three-base sequence cases.

 ```swift
 public func combineLatest<Base1: AsyncSequence, Base2: AsyncSequence>(_ base1: Base1, _ base2: Base2) -> AsyncCombineLatest2Sequence<Base1, Base2>